cetic/fadi/README.md

-# Big Data Platform

-## Goal

-FADI - Framework d'Analyse de Données Industriel - Industrial Data Analysis Framework
+# FADI - Framework d'Analyse de Données Industriel - Industrial Data Analysis Framework

+FADI is a Cloud Native platform for Big Data based on mature opensource tools.

+## What is FADI?

+The FADI project is dedicated to making deployments of Big Data tools on Kubernetes simple, portable and scalable.
+The goal is not to recreate other services, but to provide a straightforward way to deploy open-source systems for Big Data to diverse infrastructures.
+Anywhere you are running Kubernetes, you should be able to run FADI.

 ### 0. Getting started